bragefuglseth/puggit/README.md

 # Puggit

 A simple tool for memorizing stuff.
-Currently a work in progrss.
+Currently a work in progress.